 If KPMG processes personal information about you, you have the following rights:

-• Access and correction: you have the right to access to that data.
+- Access and correction: you have the right to access to that data.
 This is sometimes called a ‘Subject Access Request’.
-If the applicable legislation requires us to provide personal information to you, we will provide it to you free of charge.
+If we agree that we are obliged to provide personal information to you, we will provide it to you free of charge.
 Before providing personal information to you, we may ask for proof of identity and sufficient information about your interactions with us that we can locate your personal information.
 If the information we hold about you is incorrect, you are entitled to ask us to correct any inaccuracies in the personal information.

 KPMG has reasonable security policies and procedures in place to protect personal information from unauthorized loss, misuse, alteration, or destruction.
 Despite KPMG's best efforts, however, security cannot be absolutely guaranteed against all threats.
 To the best of our ability, access to your personal information is limited to those who have a need to know.
 Those individuals who have access to the data are required to maintain the confidentiality of such information.

-We also make reasonable efforts to retain personal information only for so long i) as the information is necessary to comply with an individual's requests and/or perform contractual obligations, ii) as necessary to comply with legal, regulatory, internal business or policy requirements, or iii) until the person that has provided the personal information asks that the information be deleted.
-The period for which data is retained will depend on the specific nature and circumstances under which the information was collected; however, subject to requirements of i)-iii) above, personal information will not be retained longer than required according to the applicable legislation.
+We also make reasonable efforts to retain personal information only for so long i) as the information is necessary to comply with an individual’s request, ii) as necessary to comply with legal, regulatory, internal business or policy requirements, or iii) until that person asks that the information be deleted.
+The period for which data is retained will depend on the specific nature and circumstances under which the information was collected; however, subject to the requirements of i)–iii) above, personal information will not be retained for more than 2 years.